d1mnewz/interviews/README.md

 # Algorithms

 # Coding Skills
+* OOP
+* OOP weaknesses
+* procedural / functional / OO: can you describe them?
+* What is the value object?
+Why should you use them?
+* What is IoC?
+* What is Dependency Inversion?
+* What is Dependency Injection?
+* Why are interfaces important?
+* If you have a choice between abstract class and interface, what will you pick?
+* Multithreading concepts
+* Concurrency
+  * Difference between optimistic and pessimistic concurrency models
+  * Difference between being async and concurrent
+* Explain the concepts of coupling and cohesion and how they relate to maintainability.
+As a follow up, please explain afferent coupling and efferent coupling, and how those concepts fit above.
+* What is refactoring?
+* LINQ, LINQ to SQL
 # Low-Level Programming
+* What is Garbage Collector?
+What problem it solves?
+* How Garbage Collector works?
+What are the steps?
+* GC Generations
+* What is non-deterministic finalization?
+* Explain weak references
+* Describe the process of memory allocation
+* IDisposable and Finalizer
+* Stack/heap
+* Large object heap
+* SIMD
+* Sockets

 # Architecture/OOD
+* SOLID
+* What are GoF design patterns?
+Why should you care?
+* Name a few anti-patterns
+* What is MVC?
+Explain it using ASP.NET example.
+Define responsibilities.
+* What is MVVM?
+Define responsibilities for each component.
+* Layered architecture
+* What is CQRS?
+* What is a command in CQRS terms?
+* Which type of projects is the best to introduce CQRS?
+* Difference between statefull and stateless service.

 # Database

 # Testing
+* What is unit test?
+Academic definition vs real world definition
+* What is the difference between unit/integration/automated test?
+Discuss examples
+* What is TDD?
+*
 # General
+* How testing frameworks such as xUnit & NUnit know what methods to run?
+* What is Docker?

+*

 # Non-technical
+* What motivates you?
+* Last book you read
+* Why would you leave your current company?
+* What do you do when you get stuck on some problem for too long?
+* Tell me your 3 best failures

 # What you can ask company